Consensus, FLP and Paxos

 // received a proposal from another node

-on received propose(value) {
+on received proposal(value) {

 // accept the first proposal, ignore others